andybalholm/redwood/starlark.md

 - `html`: A `SoupNode` containing the parsed HTML content of the response, or `None` if the content is not HTML or the content is larger than `max-content-scan-size`.

+- `selectolax_html`: An `HTMLNode` (with an interface based on Selectolax’s `LexborNode` class), containing the parsed HTML content of the response, or `None` if the content is not HTML or the content is larger than `max-content-scan-size`.

 - `title`: The content of the page’s `title` element.
 Assigning to this attribute changes the title that will be logged in the access log.